Law Enforcement FAQs

 Question: Will I get a ticket for carrying my license/tags in the holder on my back?

 Answer: The Environmental Conservation Law requires hunters outside of the Northern Zone and the Catskill Park to display the numbered back tag in the middle of their back.
 Carrying your license or carcass tags in the back tag holder is not required and makes loss more likely.
 Licenses and carcass tags should be carried in a secure place like a pocket.

 Question: What legal hunting implements may I use and what number shot is legal to hunt turkeys?

 Answer: You may use a bow, any size shotgun or a handgun, but you may not use a rifle.
-If you are using a shotgun or handgun you must use shot.
-Shot size can not be larger than # 2 or smaller than # 8.
+If using a shotgun or handgun you must use shot not be larger than # 2 or smaller than # 8.

 Question: What legal hunting implements may I use and what type of shot is legal to hunt migratory waterfowl?

-Answer: You can use an shotgun 10 gauge or smaller.
-The shotgun can only be capable of holding 3 shells at a time.
-It may be "Plugged" to reduce its shell holding capacity to 3 shells.
+Answer: You can use an shotgun 10 gauge or smaller, capable of holding no more than 3 shells at a time.
+It may be "plugged" to reduce its capacity to 3 shells.
 Only approved types of nontoxic shot maybe used.